Frequently Asked Questions

 What if I have specific dietary or medical needs?

 We are able to accommodate many medical and dietary needs.
 Please contact our office to discuss your specific situation before applying.

 Smithsonian Student Travel and Putney Student Travel take students’ safety and health very seriously.
 Since 1951 Putney has delivered active, educational, safe, meaningful, and fun programs.
 We maintain close relationships with the communities we visit and have strong networks of in-country contacts.
 Our leaders are well-traveled and trained in first aid and CPR.
 They are able to teach students how to be safe and responsible travelers.
 In the event of serious illness or injury, International SOS, a leading provider of international medical emergency services, is available to provide consultation and emergency medical evacuation services for destinations outside of the United States.

 What are the rules?

 We expect our students to maintain high standards of personal behavior.
 We impose very few rules other than those designed to ensure that students can live in a safe, friendly, and constructive environment.
 Instead, we support an open atmosphere of mutual respect, trust, and consideration.
-Since students are encouraged, within the context of our programs, to take leadership roles and to make some of their own discoveries, students whose parents require them to be under constant surveillance or who are likely to act irresponsibly, use drugs, alcohol, or tobacco, or behave in a disruptive manner, should not apply.
-Any student whose attitude or behavior is in violation of our rules or is otherwise prejudicial to the maintenance of standards or to the successful operation of our program will be dismissed from the program at our sole discretion and travel home at their parents’ expense.
+Since students are encouraged, within the context of our programs, to take leadership roles and to make some of their own discoveries, students whose guardians require them to be under constant surveillance or who are likely to act irresponsibly, use drugs, alcohol, or tobacco, or behave in a disruptive manner, should not apply.
+Any student whose attitude or behavior is in violation of our rules or is otherwise prejudicial to the maintenance of standards or to the successful operation of our program will be dismissed from the program at our sole discretion and travel home at their guardians’ expense.

-How is Smithsonian Student Travel responding to Covid-19 considerations?
+How is Smithsonian Student Travel responding to COVID-19 considerations?